 - an inability to find suitable roles.
 You will be assessed for a two-week period and must provide evidence of looking for work.

-Please note that the summer fund cannot cover all your expenses over the summer period and should not be expected to.
+Please note that the summer support grant cannot cover all your expenses over the summer period and should not be expected to.
 You must seek alternative funding eg. paid employment or benefits (if eligible).

 If you are a lone parent, you may be eligible to apply for full housing benefit, Income Support or Jobseekers' Allowance during July and August.
 These should stop in September, so you will need to reapply for your housing benefit for term time.

-If you are unhappy with the result of your summer fund application you can appeal the decision.
+If you are unhappy with the result of your summer support grant application you can appeal the decision.

-The course costs grant fund is available to support students who have higher than standard course costs (not general costs such as books, stationary etc. - the Solent Access to Learning Fund can look at these costs separately), and have extra compulsory expenses.
+The course costs support grant is available to support students who have compulsory course costs (not general costs such as books, stationery etc. - the Support Grant can look at these costs separately), or final major project costs.
 For example:

 - Final projects